Over the past couple of years I’ve been giving considerable thought to the world and my place in it.

 Not all paths lead to the destruction of the collective.

 But the path we’re currently on does.

-Again, not exactly a revelation.
-But it encapsulates things for me very neatly.
+Not exactly a revelation, but it encapsulates things for me very neatly.

 I’ve dispensed my biological duty to continue the human race – I’m immeasurably pleased with how they both turned out – but my life is essentially expendable now.

 I’m willing and able to put myself in harm’s way, if it makes any significant difference.
 Or I’m happy to add myself as a drop to help become a flood.

 But it needs to be effective.
 I don’t think taking to the streets in protest is the answer.
 We’re just playing their game by their rules.
 I think we need to approach this completely asymmetrically.

 We build simple, robust mechanisms to effect positive change.

 Example: set up community manufactories – the tech is there.
 3D printers are cheap.
 Hell if everyone on your street chipped in the value of a coffee you’d have enough to buy a seed printer.
 Then print some more printers.
 Join clubs that already exist, start them where they’re needed.

 Build micro-communities that enable social cohesion and resilience.